Apple tree bonsai care

 Matching bonsai pots

-Unglazed bonsai pots are usually less suitable, but not excluded.
+Unglazed pots are usually less suitable, but not excluded.
 If unglazed then the colour should not be too dark.
 Grey unglazed pots would also fit quite well.
-For larger japanese bonsai you can find suitable pots under large bonsai pots.

 Apple bonsai with its roundish crown fit quite well into an oval pot.
 Rectangular pots are also suitable.
 For rectangular pots, we would choose a pot that has slightly rounded corners or possibly playful pot feet.
 Higher, round pots are particularly suitable for apple bonsai in semi-cascade or cascade style.
 Flat, round pots for the literary style.
 Drip trays are not needed because apple tree bonsai should not be maintained in the apartment.